Bank CEO charged with soliciting Manafort for Trump admin job in exchange for loans

 Breaking News Emails

-Bank CEO Stephen Calk tried to exchange $16 million in loans to Paul Manafort for a top position within the Trump administration, according to an indictment against the banking executive unsealed Thursday.
+Federal Savings Bank CEO Stephen Calk tried to exchange $16 million in loans to Paul Manafort for a top position within the Trump administration, according to an indictment unsealed Thursday.

-Calk, the president of the Federal Savings Bank, approved millions in "high-risk loans in an effort to secure a personal benefit, namely to an appointment as Secretary of the Army, or another similar high-level position in the incoming presidential administration," said Deputy U.S. attorney Audrey Strauss of the Southern District of New York.
+Calk approved millions in "high-risk loans in an effort to secure a personal benefit, namely to an appointment as Secretary of the Army, or another similar high-level position in the incoming presidential administration," Deputy U.S. Attorney Audrey Strauss of the Southern District of New York said.

-Calk, who surrendered to the FBI Thursday morning, allegedly approved multiple high-risk loans for Manafort, who urgently needed them to avoid foreclosure.
+Calk, who surrendered to the FBI on Thursday morning, allegedly approved the multiple high-risk loans for Manafort, who urgently needed them to avoid foreclosure.
 While the loans were pending approval, Calk allegedly provided Manafort with a ranked list of positions he desired.
-At its head were the two top positions at the U.S. Treasury, followed by Secretary of Commerce and Secretary of Defense.
+At its head were the two top positions at the U.S. Treasury, followed by secretary of Commerce and secretary of Defense.
 The list also included 19 high-level ambassadorships, among them ambassador to the United Kingdom, France, Germany and Italy.

-Manafort received three separate loans in December 2016 and January 2017 from Federal Savings Bank for homes in New York City, Virginia and the Hamptons.
+Manafort received three separate loans in December 2016 and January 2017 from Federal Savings Bank for homes in New York City, Virginia and the Hamptons, New York.
 The three loans were questioned by other officials at the bank, two sources with direct knowledge of the matter told NBC News last February.

-The loans raised red flags at the bank in part because of Manafort's history of defaulting on prior loans and that the size made Manafort's debt the single largest lending relationship at the bank, according to prosecutors.
+The loans raised red flags at the bank in part because of Manafort's history of defaulting on prior loans, and because the size made Manafort's debt the single largest lending relationship at the bank, according to prosecutors.
 Calk was required to authorize an unusual lending scheme to avoid passing the lending cap to a single borrower.

 In exchange, Manafort provided Calk with personal benefits, prosecutors said.
-The bank CEO was appointed to Trump's Council of Economic Advisers in August 2016, just days after the bank approved a proposed $9.5 million loan to Manafort.
+He was appointed to Trump's Council of Economic Advisers in August 2016, just days after the bank approved a proposed $9.5 million loan to Manafort.

 According to the indictment, Manafort and his son-in-law, Jeffrey Yohai, approached the bank in an effort to refinance loans tied to a construction project in Los Angeles.